kyungjunism/riddler_codes/README.md

-# riddler_codes
+# FiveThirtyEight Riddler Submissions

-FiveThirtyEight Riddler Submissions
+4/4/2018: When Will the Anarchists Attack? (https://fivethirtyeight.com/features/when-will-the-arithmetic-anarchists-attack/)